0x2x/ClothingStore/README.md

 The **eCommerce Store – Clothing Store** is a backend application built with **Spring Boot** that provides RESTful APIs for managing a clothing-based eCommerce platform.
 The project focuses on authentication, authorization, and core store functionality, including **user login** and **admin login** using direct APIs.

-This project is designed to support frontend applications (web or mobile) by exposing secure and scalable APIs.

 ---